 Pivoting: Trace Attack Paths from Wireless Networks to Backend Data

-Only CORE Impact Pro offers true multistaged penetration testing capabilities, allowing users to replicate attacks that can occur after the initial Wi-Fi network compromise.
-By integrating wireless assessments with web application, network and endpoint testing, CORE Impact reveals and documents paths of exposure to sensitive data residing on backend systems.
+Only Core Impact Pro offers true multistaged penetration testing capabilities, allowing users to replicate attacks that can occur after the initial Wi-Fi network compromise.
+By integrating wireless assessments with web application, network and endpoint testing, Core Impact Pro reveals and documents paths of exposure to sensitive data residing on backend systems.

 Share Actionable Data for Efficient Remediation

 Core Impact Pro generates reports of wireless networks discovered, client-to-access point relationships, and access point profile information.
 Reports also include information about which networks were tested against attacks, which were successfully compromised, and which weaknesses allowed the compromise.